blahlicus/animus-family/README.md

 * "uniquekgetlay ": returns number of layers

 ## Authors and Contributors
-This firmware is done entirely by @blahlicus for the purpose of using it for his [Unique Keyboards](http://uniquekeyboard.com/) (custom mech keyboards).
+This firmware is done entirely by blahlicus for the purpose of using it for his [Unique Keyboards](http://uniquekeyboard.com/) (custom mech keyboards).

 ## Support or Contact
-Contact @blahlicus at blahlicus@gmail.com
+Contact blahlicus at blahlicus@gmail.com

 ## Licenses
 This software is under a variant of the Apache License, see LICENSE.md for more detail